This article was updated on July 25, 2018.

-Midsized organizations can also take a queue from their larger peers when it comes to offering support finding childcare.
+Midsized organizations can also take a cue from their larger peers when it comes to offering support finding childcare.
 According to Inc., Twitter and Barclay's both offer classes, counseling and peer support groups for working parents, which can improve peer relationships and help employees find the right resources and programs to manage their summer needs.

 - Holder Construction offers paid family time off.

 - Clif Bar brands themselves as a child-friendly workplace that includes on-site care and care scholarships for qualifying families, according to Fortune.

 - Squarespace pays for family vacations for working parents with five years of service.

 Why Family Balance Should Matter to HR Leaders

 A sheer lack of options can lead some working parents to take desperate measures during summer months.
 The number of "latch key kids," or children who stay home alone for long periods of time, can soar during the summer months.
 The Kansas Department of Children and Families reports that each year some three million kids are injured or killed as a result of at-home accidents that can result from a lack of safe supervision.
 Parents should never have to sacrifice safety because they just don't have the help they need.

 While your organization doesn't need to invest in building a full-scale child care facility on-site to keep parents and families safe during the summer months, a revision of your policies to support both work and family obligations for working parents can yield big dividends.
 CIO writes that not only are parent-friendly policies a powerful tool to combat absenteeism and productivity concerns, they are a critical retention tool in a market where talent availability is tight.